 Our Company is a non-deposit taking systemically important NBFC registered with the RBI and the equity shares of our Company are listed on NSE and BSE, it was originally incorporated on February 10, 1993 under the provisions of the Companies Act, 1956 by the name 'Chokhani Securities Private Limited' and was granted a certificate of incorporation bearing registration number 070739.
 A fresh certificate of incorporation dated July 26, 1994 was issued by Registrar of Companies at Mumbai, consequent upon conversion of our Company from private limited to public limited.
 The name of our Company was further changed to U GRO Capital Limited and a fresh certificate of incorporation dated September 26, 2018 was issued by Registrar of Companies at Mumbai.
-On December 31, 2017, Poshika Advisory Services LLP & Mr. Shachindra Nath (collectively referred to as the "Acquirers") made a public announcement to acquire control of the management of our Company from the erstwhile Promoters (namely Mr. Anand Ramakant Chokhani, Ms. Neelam R Chokhani, Ramakant R Chokhani HUF and Mr. Ramakant R Chokhani) in accordance with Regulation 3(1) and 4 of the SEBI Takeover Regulations subject to prior RBI Approval as per RBI Circular no. RBI/2015-16/122-DNBR(PD) CC.
+On December 31, 2017, Poshika Advisory Services LLP & Mr. Shachindra Nath (collectively referred to as the "Acquirers") made a public announcement to acquire control of the management of our Company from the erstwhile Promoters (namely Mr. Anand Ramakant Chokhani, Ms. Neelam R Chokhani, Ramakant R Chokhani) in accordance with Regulation 3(1) and 4 of the SEBI Takeover Regulations subject to prior RBI Approval as per RBI Circular no. RBI/2015-16/122-DNBR(PD) CC.
 No. 065/03.10.001/2015-16 dated July 09, 2015.
 Post change in management and control of our Company, we shifted our focus to lending business

-UGRO's mission is "To Solve the Unsolved" - India's \$ 600+ Bn SME credit availability problem, it aspires to capture 1% market share (INR 20,000+ Cr AUM) of the total MSME lending market by 2025.
-It lends exclusively to MSMEs and caters to all the borrowing needs through its diverse range of product offerings like Secured LAP, Affordable LAP, Micro Enterprises Loans, Machinery Loans, Unsecured Business Loans and Supply Chain Financing.
-It lends to customers right from the prime segment (<10% interest rates) to the micro enterprises (20-25% interest rates).
-Additionally, it does co-lending with FinTech and smaller NBFC Partners to expand its reach and lend to the micro enterprises through the length and breadth of India.
-While it has maintained a keen focus on the initial prime/near-prime target segment, it has also worked towards addressing a broader demographic as per our efforts to solve India's MSME credit gap.
+UGRO's mission is "To Solve the Unsolved" - India's \$ 600+ Bn SME credit availability problem.
+We lend exclusively to MSMEs and caters to all the borrowing needs through our diverse range of product offerings like Secured LAP, Affordable LAP, Micro Enterprises Loans, Machinery Loans, Unsecured Business Loans and Supply Chain Financing.
+We lend to customers right from the prime segment (<10% interest rates) to the micro enterprises (20-25% interest rates).
+Additionally, we undertake co-lending with FinTech and smaller NBFC Partners to expand our reach and lend to the micro enterprises through the length and breadth of India.
+While we have maintained a keen focus on the initial prime / near-prime target segment, we have also worked towards addressing a broader demographic as per our efforts to solve India's MSME credit gap.